 - All food/drink from Friday dinner to Sunday lunch

-- Transportation from the north side of Chicago to/from retreat location
+- Transportation from the north side of Chicago to/from camp location

 - All activities and activity materials